integration. FORWARDING WHOLENESS AS A VALUE, INTEGRATING THE SEXUAL SELF.

 "Transcending Gender and Sexuality," Co-faciliator, Church of the Village, New York, NY, Fall 2016.

-"Just Art: Embodied Engagement toward Just Relations," Brooklyn Ethical Culture Society, Brooklyn, NY, (forthcoming) August 2018.
+“Decolonized Eyes: Embodied Engagement with Experience,” Brooklyn Ethical Culture Society, Brooklyn, NY, (forthcoming) August 2018.

 “Lost in Lust” (Panel), Brooklyn Public Library, Brooklyn, NY, June 2018.

 “Martin Luther King, Jr.’s Beloved Community,” Drew Theological School, Madison, NJ, May 2016.